-Futures lower ahead of busy earnings week
+US STOCKS-Futures lower ahead of busy earnings week

-* Tech giant Alphabet (GOOGL.O) will report results after market close.
-Amazon (AMZN.O) and Facebook (FB.O) are due to report results later this week.
+* Tech giant Alphabet will report results after market close.
+Amazon and Facebook are due to report results later this week.

-* The S&P 500 technology sector .SPLRCT slipped on Friday after posting two consecutive record closing highs.
+* The S&P 500 technology sector slipped on Friday after posting two consecutive record closing highs.
 The Nasdaq Composite was on track to cap a 10-day streak of gains, its best since February 2015, after closing at a record high on Thursday.

 * Tech continues to be the best performing S&P sector this year, despite concerns about stretched valuations.